We are all wired differently. We don’t always agree. How can you change someone so you are on the same page?

 A genuine effort to try to understand is accomplished by asking relevant, thoughtful questions.
 For example, asking leading questions, such as, “Why do you think that?” or “What aspect are you referring to?” or “How certain are you of this?” or “Why did you say that?” will go a long way in forging

 communication a connection.

-CHALLENGE: I dare you to try understanding everyone around you for 3 straight days.
+CHALLENGE: For the next 3 days, I challenge you to put down your need to reply/defend/say something pithy, witty or funny and just listen to everyone you have a conversation with.
 Don’t listen with the intent to reply, but listen to ask more questions.
+Really try to connect.
 “Seek first to understand, then to be understood.”
-Let me know what happened, below, in the comments section.
+Let us know what happened, below, in the comments section.